tanzin8r/maas-site-manager/backend/README.md

 tox
 ```

 (as this is the default target).
+This runs all tests in parallel and reports
+coverage.

+To run tests sequentially, possibly selecting a subset of them, it's possibly
-It's also possible to pass additional arguments to `pytest` (e.g. to run a
+to use the default `py` env, passing additional arguments to `pytest`:
-subset of tests) by passing them to `tox` via extra args:

 ```
-tox -- <extra args>...
+tox run -e py -- <extra args>...
 ```